 Organisers: Nation´s Memory Institute (Slovakia); Institute of National Remembrance (Poland); Committee of National Remembrance (Hungary); Institute for the Study of Totalitarian Regimes (Czech Republic)

-The aim of the international scientific conference The Communist Parties in the Soviet Bloc 1956–1968.
-From destalinization to economic reforms is to analyse the activities and development of individual communist parties in the former Soviet bloc since the XX.
-Congress of the Communist Party of the Soviet Union (CPSU) in 1956 until the violent suppression of the reform process in Czechoslovakia in August 1968.
+The aim of the international scientific conference The Communist Parties in the Soviet Bloc 1968 – 1980.
+Belle Époque of the Eastern Bloc? is to analyse the activities and development of individual communist parties in the former Soviet bloc since the Warsaw Pact invasion of Czechoslovakia in Augusta 1968 until the founding of the Independent Trade Union Movement Solidarity in Poland in 1980.

-- Power Changes in the USSR (1964) and impact of the Brezhnev's doctrine on development in the communist parties
+- the impact of the so-called Brezhnev Doctrine on developments in the individual communist parties;

-- Communist parties and the resolution of the economic crises of 1960s.
+- Communist parties and the crises of the 1970s (oil crisis, Afghanistan);

 or by post to: